vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - [ ] <strong>NETWORK-CLIENT:</strong> You can notice some stutters on Character's movement while on Network when executing fast movements, this is because the Exterp/Interp need and will be fine tuned.
 - [ ] <strong>NETWORK-CLIENT:</strong> Fix Lightning Gun delay issues.
+- [ ] Fix Lightning Gun beam, visually it should be Target Dynamic and not rely solely on distance.
 - [ ] Tap-Jump to be detected exactly as Bunny-hop is.
 - [ ] Portal Gun is still a WIP, there will be bugs - Projectiles won't pass through Portals, only Characters. (to be implemented later on)
 - [ ] You won't be able to fire projectiles when switching to 3rd Person Camera.
 (Pressing "N") (to be implemented later on)
-- [ ] Unintended rotation when spawning Ragdoll_Noobot in 3rd Person Camera. (while pressing "X" in 3rd Person Camera)
-- [ ] Fix Lightning Gun beam, visually it should be Target Dynamic and not rely solely on distance.
 - [ ] If timed correctly, you can spawn 2 Projectiles at the same time.
 - [ ] Sometimes, Rocket Launcher/Nailgun Impulse doesn't damage own player when firing at a 90º angle.